Joanna-Romauld/RhythmBlock/README.md

 # Rhythm Blocks
-Level up your typing game with Rhythm Blocks, where falling blocks with random letters must be pressed in time.
+Level up your typing skills with Rhythm Blocks, where falling blocks with random letters must be pressed in time.
 Each correct key pressed plays a musical chord with a fun beat!

 ## Features
 - Randomized piano chords on each key press